99EnriqueD/receiver-tutorial/tutorial.md

 ## Endgame 2

 Test your program.
-Press the A and B buttons on your real or virtual micro:bit at the same time and check that the program does all things you have told it to do.
+Press the A button on your real or virtual micro:bit and check that the program does all the things you have programmed it to do.
 If something doesn't go right, try to find the problem in your program or ask the teacher.
 Finding these problems is called "debugging".
 Professional programmers also make mistakes and need to debug all the time so don't be discouraged!

 ## Endgame 3

 Are we all done?
 So close!
-We forgot to listen for the radio transmissions of the student micro:bits.
+We still need to listen for the radio transmissions of the student micro:bits.
 Let's add a ``||radio:on radio received||`` ``||variables:name||`` ``||variables:value||``  block.

 ```blocks